ChausseBenjamin/friffle-vim/README.md

 ![friffle-vim with Html](https://raw.githubusercontent.com/ChausseBenjamin/friffle-vim/master/resources/friffle-html.png)

 ## Issues:

 This is still a work in progress and I fix things when I have the time.
+I know other people use other bars such as airline and powerline.
+I am not familiar with how these treat colors but if you wish to suggest it, please do so.
 Feel free to submit pull requests.
 The better it gets, the better for everyone!